ArthurKretzer/meltano-elt-challenge/README.md

 ./output/source=postgres/extracted_at=2024-01-20/table=public-categories/2024-12-10.T014028.csv
 ```

-All tables from the PostgreSQL source are extracted, even if not directly used.
+All tables from the PostgreSQL source are extracted, even if not directly used in the final result query.

+Parquet is a better file format choice due to its compression and preservation of data types compared to CSV.
+However, the tap and target plugins for Meltano are not as robust or well documented for Parquet as they are for CSV.
+Therefore, CSV was preferred in this case.

 ### Load Data into PostgreSQL